Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 Another technique to keep cortisol levels down and treat exercise as stress relief is investing in your cool-down period.

-Exercise relieves stress when slow movement and deep breathing is carried out after physical activity.
+Exercise relieves stress when slow movement and deep breathing are carried out after physical activity.
 This combination helps to lower cortisol by triggering the parasympathetic nervous system, which restores balance to your cortisol and adrenaline levels after stress or a workout.

-Try the relaxing, full body stretch routine after a general cooldown to help activate the parasympathetic nervous system after your workout.
+Try the relaxing, full-body stretch routine after a general cooldown to help activate the parasympathetic nervous system after your workout.

 Rather than rushing your cool-down, take your time.
 Findings from the University of Nevada suggest that the optimal music tempo for relaxation is around 60 beats per minute.
 For best results, individuals should listen to it for at least 45 minutes, while in a relaxed position.